Paul Ford, VP of product and marketing at SendGrid, gives advice to retailers planning their email marketing campaigns for Christmas.

 Retailers should make their customers feel loved and valued by personalising any content they send out.
 During the sign-up process, most sites will have asked for a first name and last name, so use them!
 According to a report by Adestra, businesses can see as much as a 20% uplift from personalising messages.

-The overarching strategy to any email campaign should be to send the right email to the right person at the right time.
-Bearing this in mind when following these guidelines will make for a bumper Christmas and happy customers.
+The overarching strategy of any email campaign should be to send the right email to the right person at the right time.
+Bearing this in mind when following these festive email marketing guidelines will make for a bumper Christmas and happy customers.